SkiereszDiego/InkGest/README.md

 The frontend is built using ??React?? and is located in the client directory.
 The directory structure is as follows:

 - public/: contains the app.html file and other public assets
-- public/: contains the app.html file and other public assets
 - src/: contains the React components and application logic
     - components/: contains the reusable React components used throughout the application
     - App.js: the root component of the application